 The ability to gain intuition about the often-arcane world of molecular biology by comparison to commonplace systems is even more evident in comparisons involving social networks, where people have very strong intuition for how a "system" can work.
-Transferring the understanding of organizational hierarchy to biology is a good example of this type of comparison (Figure 2).
-Many biological networks, such as transcription regulatory networks, have an intrinsic direction of information flow, forming a loose hierarchical organization.
-Likewise, many social structures are naturally organized into a hierarchical structure -- e.g. a militarily command chain or a corporate "org-chart" [45].
-In the purest form of the military hierarchy multiple individuals of lower rank each report to a single individual of a higher rank and there are fewer and fewer individuals on the upper levels, eventually culminating in a single individual commanding an entire army.
-This structure naturally leads to information flow bottlenecks as all the orders and information related to many low-rank privates must flow through a very limited number of mid-level majors.
-In a biological hierarchy of TFs, one sees a similar pattern with "high betweenness" bottlenecks in the middle.
-In many cases, these bottlenecks create vulnerabilities.
-Indeed, it has been shown in knockout experiments that many of the bottlenecks in biological networks are essential [17].
-Hierarchies can insulate themselves somewhat from mid-level bottleneck vulnerability by allowing middle managers to co-regulate those under them.
-This eases information flow bottlenecks in an obvious way (if one major gets knocked out, the privates under him can receive orders from a second major).
-Moreover, many commenters have mentioned that, in order to function smoothly, it is imperative for corporate hierarchies to have middle managers working together [46].
-Strikingly, biological regulatory networks employ the same strategy by having two mid-level TFs co-regulate targets below them [47].
-Thus, one can get an intuition for the reason behind a particular biological structure through analogies to a commonplace social situation.
+Transferring understanding of organizational hierarchy to biology is a good example of this (Figure 3).
+Many biological networks, such as those involved in transcriptional regulation, have an intrinsic direction of information flow, forming a natural but loose hierarchy.
+Likewise, society has many hierarchical structures -- e.g. a militarily command chain or a corporate "org-chart" [40].
+In the purest form of the military hierarchy, multiple individuals of lower rank each report to a single individual of a higher rank and there are fewer and fewer individuals on the upper levels, eventually culminating in a single individual commanding an entire army.
+This structure naturally leads to information flow bottlenecks as all the orders and information related to many low-rank privates must flow through a limited number of mid-level majors.
+In a biological hierarchy of TFs, one sees a similar pattern, with bottlenecks in the middle, and in many cases, the bottlenecks create vulnerabilities.
+Indeed, it has been shown in knockout experiments that many of the bottleneck nodes in biological networks are essential [17].
+Structurally, hierarchies can insulate themselves somewhat from midlevel bottleneck vulnerability by allowing middle managers to co-regulate those under them.
+This eases information flow bottlenecks in an obvious way -- if one major gets knocked out, the privates under him can receive orders from a second major.
+Moreover, many commenters have pointed out that, in order to function smoothly, it is imperative for corporate hierarchies to have middle managers working together [41].
+Strikingly, biological regulatory networks employ a similar strategy by having two mid-level TFs co-regulate targets below them, and this degree of coregulation increases with overall organism complexity [42].
+Thus, one can get an intuition for the reason behind a particular biological structure through analogies to a commonplace social situation